 - You delete photos that flop

-Look this is not an anti-Instagram piece by any means and there are countless opportunities and inspiration that Instagram provides.
-But if you find yourself aimlessly opening the app throughout the day, why not try deleting it from your phone for a week and seeing how you fare.
+Look this is not an anti-Instagram piece by any means.
+We know that there are plenty of benefits of social media—there are countless opportunities and inspiration that Instagram provides.
+But if you find yourself aimlessly opening the app throughout the day, why not try deleting it from your phone for a week?
+See how you go.

 give your phone a well-earned RDO

-Like seriously, try enjoying a meal with loved ones, or head to the pub with a mate and leave your beloved phone behind.
+For real, enjoy a meal with loved ones, or head to the pub with a mate without reaching for your phone.
 We guarantee you’ll find yourself living in the moment more and subsequently reduce your insta scrolling time.

 avoid 24/7 documentation

+If you really want to remember something, live in the moment.
 If you need proof, an entire study from Science Direct was conducted to prove that people who don't take photos during experiences such as concerts had significantly more detailed memories than those who were snap-happy during these type of events.
+Memory failings are one of the biggest negatives of social media.